Understanding Cuts and Laceration Injuries

 - Out-of-pocket expenses

-You may also be entitled to non-economic damages, including but not limited to:
+You may also be eligible to pursue non-economic damages, including but not limited to:

 - Emotional distress